-Since starting the lab in 2008 I have been interested in examining how our brains enable us to remember what has happened.
-My background is in systems neuroscience and that still forms the backbone of the research in the lab with current experiments using single unit recording and immediate early gene imaging combined with lesions and genetic manipulations to examine the role of the hippocampal-entorhinal network in memory.
-In recent years the lab has expanded and through collaborations with colleagues from St Andrews and further afield we are looking at human episodic memory using fMRI, animal episodic memory in chimps and capuchin monkeys and episodic cognition in preschool children.
+Since starting the lab in 2008 I have been interested in examining how our brains enable us to remember our experiences.
+My background is in systems neuroscience and that still forms the backbone of the research in the lab with current experiments using single unit recording and immediate early gene imaging combined with genetic manipulations and molecular tools to examine the role of the hippocampal-entorhinal network in memory.
+In recent years the lab has expanded and through collaborations with colleagues from St Andrews and further afield we are looking at human episodic memory using fMRI and episodic cognition in preschool children.
 I am also interested in applying all of this work to help us understand disorders of memory such as Alzheimer’s disease.

 I am currently interested in both the cognitive and neural processes which support our ability to distinguish between things which are new to us and things which aren’t.
 I hope to combine cognitive neuroscience and behavioural neuroscience to gain insights into the boundary between novelty and memory.

 I am interested in the development of episodic cognition.
 My research examines how childrens ability to think about the future and make plans emerges in early childhood.